xanoxt/api-docs/whitepapers/cyber•Chain.md

 ## Applications

 Its hard to imagine what kind of applications can be built on top of proposed foundation.
-I'd like to mentions some outstanding opportunities which can be build using cyber•Chain and IPFS.
+I'd like to mentions some outstanding opportunities which can be build using cyber•Chain and IPFS:

 - Relevance everywhere
 - Blockchain browser